-To find out more about the guidance, visit the government's website.
+To find out more information on the advice, visit here.

-We’re continuing to put plans in place as the situation changes, so we’ll update this page with any changes in our services.
+We’re continuing to monitor the situation and we’ll update this page with any changes in our services.

 We know that COVID-19 is making this a difficult time for everyone but you can still rent a home from us and we’re still here to help and support customers.